OpenBuildings/asset-merger/README.md

 	function css($file, $processor = null)
 	function js($file, $processor = null)

 Add an asset file to the queue.
-Thy will be outputed in the order that's given.
+Thy will be outputted in the order that's given.
 Or if the files are merged, will appear in the merged files in that order.
 The second parameter overrides the default processor.
 You can pass FALSE to disable processing

 	function css_block($content, $processor = null)
 	function js_block($content, $processor = null)

-Those methods place arbitrary content inside the que to be rendered.
+Those methods place arbitrary content inside the queue to be rendered.
 This is useful when you want javascript/css to appear in an exact place in your assets loading.

 	function merge(bool $merge)

-Forse merging of the files - useful for testing
+Force merging of the files - useful for testing

 	function process(bool $process)

-Forse processing of the files - useful for testing
+Force processing of the files - useful for testing

 	function render()